dianadiazc/customer-wa/content/work0/_index.md

 ## The context

-You work for **AnyCompany**, a retail business.
+You are a Solutions Architect working for **AnyCompany**, a retail business.
 One of the main apps for the company is a *product catalog;* a web application recently migrated to the AWS Cloud from the on-premises environment.
 Even though the application is functional, it is crucial to have an architecture with best practices applied, because the business is growing.
 As part of the Well-Architected practitioners team, you are looking for an architecture that meets the new performance requirements, mitigates risks, and saves money.
 Automation is also a fundamental part of the solution.

 The following is the initial architecture.
 Your mission is to improve upon it by applying some of the Well-Architected principles, according to the company’s needs.